wwagner4/doctus-webaudio-tryout/README.md

 * Make a metallic sound using inharmonic partials. 'metallic'
 * Designe a sound with a reusable ADSR envelope.
 'ADSR'
 * Make a reusable noise AudioNode. 'noise'
-* Create some kind of 'TremoloNode'. 'noise'
+* Create some kind of 'TremoloNode'. 'noise's

 #### TODOs
 * Fix the 'mouse leave canvas' bug in doctus.
+* Fix the 'wrong point when scaled' bug in doctus.
+On mobile devices if the screen is zoomed in, the points created during point events are not correct.
+To fix this make an automatic deployment of the doctus showcase.

 #### Implemented TODOs
 * Switch to latest version of scalaJS